Executive resume trends – and the entire world of communications – have changed forever.

 Consider this: it’s also possible that the presentation, tone, keywords, and format of yesterday may have barely gotten you in the door in your last job search.
 Therefore, an overhaul can be your best ally in the continuing war for top executive jobs.

-Executive Resume Trend #6: Remember Your Audience.
+Executive Resume Trend #6: Cater to Your Audience.

 Every effective marketing message tells the audience what’s in it for them, rather than touting the product’s features.
 Your executive resume should be no different.